Where The Sunset Weeps - Animated Film

 The story follows the story of a young boy who is transported to another world, where the only means of escape is to confront the personal hell within them.

-The client emphasized a sense of being trapped and utterly lost, the main character isn’t in a state of wonder being transported to an alternative world, rather his face is always set to confusion and anxiety, the moment he steps in; Similar to a Silent Hill-esque story.
+They emphasized a sense of being trapped and utterly lost, the main character isn’t in a state of wonder being transported to an alternative world, rather his face is always set to confusion and anxiety, the moment he steps in; similar to a Silent Hill-esque story.

 However the color palette was to be kept minimal, where hues were instead used to convey moods instead of textures and lighting.
 The sound engineering was also done originally by crafting unique sounds together in Reaper, with post production done inside Adobe After Effects and Premiere Pro.